iszczesniak/cpp/memory/index.md

 # Lifetime and identity

-Lifetime and identity are two notions that in C++ become technical terms because they are fundamental to how C++ processes data.
+Lifetime and identity are two notions that in C++ became technical terms because they are fundamental to how C++ processes data.
 A **lifetime** of datum is the period of runtime the datum exists.
 The lifetime of some datum (a variable, an object, a temporary) starts